bendtherules/test-octokit-throttling/.github/pull_request_template.md

 ---
-name: Pull request
-about: Create a PR to merge anything to master
-title: suggested title [hello]
-labels: ''
-assignees: ''
+title: [JIRA-ID] - [Description]

 ---

+- PR title should look like above.
+Ex: `[FDGUI-1234] - Change ABC`
-Please include a summary of the changes.
+- Please include a summary of the changes in the body